mbt-administrator/DemoSDK.Android/README.md

 *Note: You should not call this method if the application is not connected to a headset.*

+###### UNDERSTANDING THE QUALITY CHECKER
+The quality checker is a closed source algorithm that is able to assess the quality of the EEG signal.
+It is based on the recorded EEG signal and the sampling frequency.
+The output is a one-dimension ArrayList<Float> that contains one value per channel. (ie 2 for melomind because melomind has only two EEG channels)
+The following values represents the possible output of the quality checker algorithm.
+* 1.0 : The EEG signal is very good and perfectly usable.
+* 0.5 : the EEG is almost good but there is a lot of physiological artifacts (blinking, eyes motion, ...)
+* 0.25 : the EEG is almost good but there is a lot of muscular artifacts (chewing, head motion,...)
+* 0.0 : The EEG is very bad and unusable.
+This may indicate that the headset is not correcty set on one's head.
+* -1.0 : There is no EEG: The headset is probably not on someones's head.

 ###### STOPPING A CURRENT EEG STREAM
 For stopping the EEG acquisition, you need to call the following method: